Projects per year

 Research interests

 Nick is an Ecologist with a wide-ranging interest in wildlife conservation and, especially, in the impact of management on species and habitats.
 His work spans plant, invertebrate, bird and mammal assemblages and the interactions between these.
 He also carries out work on individual species, and these have included rare or threatened taxa ranging from Narrow-headed Ant to Scottish Wildcat.
 Nick works closely with conservation practitioners, land managers, NGOs and agencies to produce outputs that have conservation policy and management relevance.
-Some recent work has focussed on providing policy and practical advice for responding to the threat from tree diseases. including Ash Dieback and Chronic Oak Decline.
-Nick also recently spent two years as part of the Conservation Evidence group at the University of Cambridge, working on a synopsis of effectiveness of actions for mammal conservation.
+Past work has provided policy and practical advice for responding to the threat from tree diseases. including Ash Dieback and Chronic Oak Decline.
+Nick also spent two years as part of the Conservation Evidence group at the University of Cambridge, working on a synopsis of effectiveness of actions for mammal conservation.

 Previous employer